sparticle999/SpaceCompany/README.md

 - Achievements for the rest of the resources
 - Achievements for T4 Machines

+# Changelog:

 v0.4.2
-- Added text-color differentiation for color-blindness
+- Added option for bold text on red costs
 - Nerfed Battery Costs

-# Changelog:

 v0.4.1
 - Bug Fix with Sphere to Swarm Conversion